See the Story Index for Wael Abdelgawad’s other stories.

 Mahmood said a dua’ in Arabic, then translated.
 “Oh Allah, bless what you have provided for us, forgive our failings, guide our families toward You, protect our children from evil influences, bless our teachers, have mercy on the oppressed and suffering peoples of the world, and be gentle with those who are no longer with us.
 Ameen.”

-A collective “ameen,” arose, and Omar saw that many were moved by the dua.
+A collective “ameen,” arose.
 Ivana looked pensive, and he knew without having to ask that she was thinking of her lost son.
 But she covered it by declaring, “Drop the stone and give the chicken!”
+Omar imagined this must be some strange Cuban expression, but he was too hungry to bother asking.

 Let Me Try